Electrical Systems

 overload

 A level of current that exceeds the recommended level for a device or circuit but is less than the level of a short circuit.
-Overload is not always detected by wattmeters.
+Overload is not detected by some wattmeters because they are not rated to measure large amounts of current.

 perfect conductor